ascend4/ascend4/A4SQP.md

 J_scaled = S_r^{-1} J S_x
 ```

-In this convention, the QP works with scaled step variables `p_z`.
-The ASCEND
+The QP works with scaled step variables `p_z`.
+The ASCEND adapter packs and
-adapter packs/unpacks physical `x` values, while the A4SQP core sees scaled
+unpacks physical `x` values, while the A4SQP QP layer sees scaled variables,
-vectors.
-Multipliers must be converted back before reporting if they are exposed
-in unscaled ASCEND terms.
+scaled bounds, scaled residuals, scaled Jacobian entries, and scaled objective
+gradients.
+QP row duals used as constrained-Hessian multiplier estimates are
+converted back to de-scaled NLP units before cross-iteration smoothing.

+Still-open scaling work:

+- iterative/Fourer-style scaling is not implemented;
+- diagnostics should expose scaled and unscaled infeasibility side by side;
+- badly scaled rows/columns should be reported explicitly;
+- regression tests should cover unit and nominal changes more systematically.

 Scaling should be tested independently using small problems where the same model
 is written with deliberately different units and nominal values.